Find out about the VAT place of supply rules if your business sells digital services to private consumers in the EU.

 - where the sale of the digital content is essentially automatic, and the small amount of manual process involved does not change the nature of the supply from an e-service

-All e-services that are electronically supplied in these ways are digital services and are covered by the VAT rule change.
+All e-services that are electronically supplied in these ways are digital services.

 Examples of electronic supplies and whether or not they’re ‘digital services’